makrai/notes/mu18-all-but-the-top-embed.md

 ## Empirical Validation of that the enlarged conditions are met by embeds

-* u 1 . . . u D are the singular vectors associated with the top D singular
+* u 1 . . . u D are the singular vectors associated with the top D singul vals
   * D = 20 for WORD2VEC and D = 10 for GLOVE, and the corresponding value of
-    DA^2 for WORD2VEC and GLOVE vectors are both roughly 40, respectively; both values are small compared to d = 300.
-0.008 0.007 0.006 0.005 0.004 0.003
+    DA^2 for WORD2VEC and GLOVE vectors are both roughly 40
+    * both values are small compared to d = 300
 * statistical isotropy of the “remaining" vectors ṽ(w) for words w
   * plotting the remaining spectrum (i.e. the (D + 1)-th, ..., 300th singular..)